Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: A Case Study on Mamba Model for IDN Management

 The simulation setup in this case study consists of a macro cell surrounded by densely deployed small cells in a multi-\gls{RAT} environment, serving $60$ users.
 The \gls{5G} \gls{NR} operates at $3.5$ GHz (mid-band) and $30$ GHz (high-band) with bandwidths of $50$ MHz and $100$ MHz, respectively.
 The max transmission power of the 5G NR BS is $43$ dBm.
-On the other hand, \gls{LTE} operates at $800$ MHz with a $40$ MHz bandwidth and $38$ dBm maximum transmission power.
-Traffic types include video, gaming, voice, and vehicle-to-base station data traffic (\gls{URLLC} use case), with packet inter-arrival times of $12.5$ ms, $40$ ms, $20$ ms, and $0.5$ ms, respectively, following Pareto, Uniform, and Poisson distributions.
+On the other hand, \gls{LTE} operates at $800$ MHz with a $20$ MHz bandwidth and $38$ dBm maximum transmission power.

-In Fig. \ref{fig4}, we present spider plots of goal deviations for the proposed \gls{HDMGA} and baseline methods.
-Delay-related goals (Fig. \ref{fig4}) include 2, 5, 7, and 11 ms. \gls{HDMGA} consistently shows the lowest deviation, particularly excelling under stricter constraints.
-As delay targets relax (e.g., from 7 ms to 11 ms), all methods perform better due to increased flexibility, but \gls{HDMGA} maintains superior accuracy.
-Similar trends are seen for energy-efficiency and throughput goals.
-Compared to \gls{HDTGA}, \gls{HDMGA} avoids attention overhead, reducing redundant computations.
-Additionally, \textit{Mamba}’s linear-time processing enables efficient handling of long sequences, boosting throughput and making \gls{HDMGA} more suitable for latency-sensitive applications.